The most delicious cut you could cook for your steak-loving valentine is cook them a BONE-IN RIBEYE.

-Prime beef is the absolute best, but only 2% of the beef in the U.S. is labeled Prime, and most of that goes to restaurants.
+Prime beef is the absolute best.
+It's produced from young, well-fed cows, and has lots of marbling (fat).
+Only 2% of the beef in the U.S. is labeled Prime, and most of that goes to restaurants.
 If you can get your hands on a Prime steak (they'll occasionally carry it at higher-end grocery stores like Whole Foods, or you can order it online here) and are willing to pay a little bit extra, go for it.
 Otherwise...

-Choice beef is widely available, just make sure to look for the steak with the most marbling (fat), since this is what adds flavor and keeps the steak tender during cooking.
+Choice beef is widely available and still pretty high quality.
+Just make sure to look for the steak with the most marbling (fat), since this is what adds flavor and keeps the steak tender during cooking.

-Select beef is also available in supermarkets.
-It’s an OK choice, but, this is Valentine's Day we're talking about.
+Select beef is leaner and typically not as juicy and flavorful.
+It's also available in supermarkets, and it's an OK choice.
+But, this is Valentine's Day we're talking about.
 If cost is a big issue and you go for Select beef, make sure to cook with plenty of fat and baste with butter at the end.

 (Yes, there are lower grades of meat, but these are ground, chopped, or used for pet food.)

 Once you've procured your steak of choice, you will need kosher salt, freshly ground black pepper, oil/fat* (for cooking), a bunch of fresh thyme, and butter (to finish)...

 ...plus a 12-inch cast iron skillet*, tongs, a meat thermometer**, a spoon, a cutting board, and a very sharp chef's knife.

 Forty-five minutes before cooking, take your steak out of the fridge and dry it thoroughly with paper towels.

 Then season it with LOTS of kosher salt, and some pepper.

 Let your seasoned steak sit out at room temperature for 45 minutes.